DoubleF3lix/onyx/README.md

-# Onyx
-A python library to generate datapacks
+# Onyx - a python library to generate datapacks

 &nbsp;
 ## Installation